Python Learning Path for Professionals: The 4-Phase Plan

 Can I skip Phase 1 if I already know basic coding from another language?

 Yes, with caveats.
-If you have written real software in another language (JavaScript, Java, C, Go), you can compress Phase 1 to 10 to 12 hours of Python-specific syntax and idioms.
+If you have written real software in another language (JavaScript, Java, C, Go), you can compress Phase 1 to roughly 12 to 15 guided hours of Python-specific syntax and idioms.
 If your "coding background" is HTML and CSS, treat that as no background and do Phase 1 fully.

 What if I do not have 3 hours per week?